CNY Leftovers Recipes

 CNY Ingredients

 Start the Lunar New Year well by making the best use of what you already have.
 Let’s be thankful for the abundance of family, friends and food that we’re surrounded by.
-If you decide to give these recipes a go, share your creations with us on the Meatmen FB Cooking Community!
+If you decide to give these recipes a go, share your creations with us on our cooking community, The Meatmen Open Kitchen FB group!
 We’d love to see your take on them.

 —-